 Despite the efforts made by Tulane to promote diversity, many students of color report experiencing racism, specifically by white students.

-“I have experienced microaggressions and racism from people,” freshman Harrison Nanigbo said.
+“I have experienced microaggressions and racism from people,” freshman Harrison Anigbo said.

-During his freshman orientation, Nanigbo said that he felt excluded and isolated by other incoming students in his group.
+During his freshman orientation, Anigbo said that he felt excluded and isolated by other incoming students in his group.

-“When they pass you, they’ll…disregard your whole presence,” said Nanigbo.
+“When they pass you, they’ll…disregard your whole presence,” Anigbo said.

 In addition to the student-run multicultural organizations, Tulane also has the Office of Equity, Diversity and Inclusion to combat ongoing racism by demonstrating cultural awareness and challenging racist ideologies.